 Medicine

 Autoimmune disease is complex, and while diet and lifestyle are powerful factors in improving health, sometimes they aren’t enough on their own.
 Below, I offer insights from both conventional and functional medical approaches.
 It’s not always an either/or choice.
-If you have a specific question, you can also browse this category by topic: COVID-19, Medication Decisions, Supplements, Digestive Health, Hormone Health, Overall Health, Functional Medicine, Diagnosis Spotlights, and Research.
+If you have a specific question, you can also browse this category by topic: Diagnosis Spotlights, Medication Decisions, Medical Tests, Functional Medicine, Supplements, Digestive Health, Hormone Health, Overall Health, Research, and COVID-19,

 Episode 154: COVID-19 & Autoimmune Disease Update with Dr. Aly Cohen